 Red is a color that indicates passion.
 Our ancestors saw it as the hue of fire and blood, key primal-and-life-giving forces.
 Bringing plants with red foliage into the garden provides a tie to the most primitive elements in our lives.
 Plus, it’s a bright, cheery tone that is the perfect foil for standard green-leaved specimens.

 You don’t have to be big to make a big impact.
 Small plants with red leaves to work into your garden include:

-- Begonias: Begonias not only provide amazing flowers but come with red leaves as well.
+- Begonia: Begonias not only provide amazing flowers, but some varieties have red leaves as well.

-- Euphorbia: Euphorbia comes in tones of red, is easy to grow, and very hardy.
+- Euphorbia: Euphorbia comes in tones of red, is easy to grow, and is very hardy.

-- Coral bells: Coral bells are a small plant with delicately scalloped and often red foliage.
+- Coral bells: Coral bells are small plants with delicately scalloped and often red foliage.